9orky/espago-api-php/README.md

 ```

 # Conducting a simplest transaction
-Ok, now with our Api Factory handy we can proceed to making our first transaction.
-What we need is to ask a Customer
+Ok, now with our Api Factory handy we can proceed to make our first transaction.
+What we needed is to ask a Customer
-for his credit card details and charge him.
+for his card details and charge him.

 ## Obtaining a Token
-First step to achieve this is to generate a special token which will be a card's representation in Espago.
+First step to our simple transaction is to generate a special Token which will be a Card's representation in Espago.

 ```php
 $tokensApi = $apiFactory->buildTokensApi();